5 min reading time

 5. Make it relevant

 The human brain is selective and has a limited capacity.
 When it comes to deciding whether to store particular pieces of information permanently, the brain can be quite choosy.
-And this naturally accelerates the forgetting curve.
+And, this naturally accelerates the forgetting curve.
 That’s why, when planning training, you should make it as relevant to the learner as possible.
 The more relevant the training, the easier it will be for them to absorb and remember the information they need.

 By relevant, we’re not talking about using pop culture references, we mean relevant to their job.
 If they know that learning something will make their job easier, or save them time, they’re more likely to accept and remember the training.
 The more applicable to their daily tasks the information is, the more meaningful the learning experience becomes.

 So, how can you apply this to your training programs?
 Make the course content relevant to your learners’ job function or role by including examples or scenarios that they experience every day.
 If you want learners to know new information or gain advanced skills, try to relate the training to information your learners already know.
 If the training solves pain points learners have, make sure they know that completing this training will help them.

 Now that you have 5 implementable tips for challenging the forgetting curve, you’ll need a great LMS to apply them.
 Your LMS should enable you to carry out creative repetition through various mediums, in addition to supporting blended learning, spaced learning, mLearning, and gamification.